Toxic Stress: Signs, Effects, Treatment, and Prevention

 • Sleep disturbances: Insomnia, nightmares, or excessive sleep as a way to escape stress.

-Recognizing these symptoms early can help prevent long-term damage to overall well-being.
-Addressing toxic stress through healthy coping strategies and professional support is crucial for restoring balance.
+Recognizing these symptoms early in your patient can help prevent long-term damage to their overall well-being.
+Addressing toxic stress through healthy coping strategies and professional support is crucial for restoring balance in a patient's life.

 Effects of toxic stress